 App Volumes serves two functions.
 The first is delivery of software programs that are not in the golden image VM image for VDI and RDSH.
 App Volumes groups one or more programs into packages, based on the requirements of each use case.
 A package is a virtual disk containing one or more programs that are captured together.

 The packages are added to applications.
-Applications are used to assign packages to AD entities such as user, group, organizational unit (OU), or machine.
+Applications are used to assign packages to Active Directory (AD) entities such as user, group, organizational unit (OU), or machine.
 The packages can be mounted each time the user logs in to a desktop, or at machine startup.
 For VDI use cases, packages can be mounted at login.
 With RDSH use cases, because packages are assigned to the machine account, the packages are mounted when the App Volumes service starts.

 App Volumes also provides user Writable Volumes, which can be used in specific use cases.
 Writable Volumes provide a mechanism to capture user profile data, user-installed applications that are not or cannot be delivered by packages, or both.
 This reduces the likelihood that persistent desktops would be required for a use case.
 User profile data and user-installed applications follow the user as they connect to different virtual desktops.